YannickSendrey/MockRedditClient/README.md

 ## Introduction

-I made this small project following CodeCademy Full-Stack Engineer carreer path.
+I made this small project following CodeCademy Full-Stack Engineer career path.

 It is my first practical project, especially using technologies such as React, Redux & utilites like React-router.